will1410/hopperdietzel/koha_notes/troubleshooting.md

         );

-      //Lets the user know the data has been copied alert("Troubleshooting data has been copied to your clipboard.\r\n\r\nData can be pasted into an e-mail to make troubleshooting problems easier.");
+      //Lets the user know the data has been copied alert("Troubleshooting data has been copied to your clipboard.\r\n\r\nThis data can be pasted into an e-mail to your support provider to make troubleshooting problems easier.");

     });